 Tag it @critical next.
 That’s one line on the test signature.
 Run --grep @critical and confirm it shows up.
 Commit.

-Move to the search test.
-Tag the first test (search returns Open Library results from the replayed HAR) @critical — it’s the smoke check for the whole search feature.
-Tag the second test (adding a search result through the UI lands it on the shelf) @critical too, unless you can defend it as @slow.
+Move to the smoke spec.
+Tag the homepage smoke as @critical — it’s the public face of the starter.
+Tag the protected-route redirect smoke @critical too unless you can defend it as @slow for some reason.
 Add steps.
-The “first reset the shelf” block in the second test is a natural step boundary because it has a clear intent.
+The “verify the public navigation” block in the first test is a natural step boundary because it has a clear intent.

 test.info().annotations.push({